Employed Social Work

 Good Standing

 • The student must be in good academic standing at PSU and in good standing at their employing agency.
-Good standing typically means an established employee who successfully completed a probationary period; this is important because an unsuccessful probationary period or any significant performance concerns are also likely to result in disruption of the student’s internship placement.
+Good standing typically means an established employee who successfully completed a probationary period; this is important because an unsuccessful probationary period or any significant performance concerns are also likely to result in disruption of the student’s practicum.

 Educational Opportunities